iccaving/icccsite/content/trip/yorkshire/yorkshire-2017-02-24.md

 This one crosses under the road right by the minibus.
 We hop the wall with varying success (Yuqi had half a dry stone wall fall on her.
 We rebuilt it and her as best we could with the technology we had at hand , rocks.).
 A lovely way to spend the last hour of daylight.
 Tanguy drives us up to the valley head and back round the other side of Ingleborough to gawp at a few swollen rivers and marvellous viaducts.

 #### Rhys

+## Sunday

+The weather was still poor on Sunday so we opted for a bimble in Easegill.
+Ben and Peter leading a trip into Lanc, for some SRT and rigging practice, and Tanguy, Kenneth and I leading a trip into Wretched rabbit.
+The rain began again as we walked across the posted fell.
+It was a pleasant and fairly uneventful trip.
+Nice slippy sideways walking down the streamway, pop up into 4 ways chamber and on to the master cave.
+Wandered perhaps as far as Snail Cavern then turned around.
+Wind and sideways rain for the walk back.